 I have reviewed a film about high school students where the senior cheerleader was played by an actress who was only 15 years old in filming and will change direction today.
-I’ll be taking a look at a high school movie called “Just One of the Guys,” where the star is supposed to be a junior but during filming the actress was 27 during filming.
+I’ll be taking a look at a high school movie called “Just One of the Guys,” where the star is supposed to be a junior but during filming the actress was 27.
 Certainly the age thing isn’t anything new (Olivia Newton-John was 29 when “Grease” came out in 1978) and “Just One of the Guys” isn’t a bad film.
 It’s not a great one, but it manages to overcome all the pitfalls that befell so many other filmmakers.
 It’s watchable, but it’s no award-winner.

 ‘Just One of the Guys’

 (1985; 90 minutes; rated PG-13; directed by Lisa Gottlieb and starring Joyce Hyser, Clayton Rohner and Billy Jayne – billed here as Billy Jacoby)

 SHE BECOMES A GUY FOR THE STORY

 (NOTE: I expanded this review and updated some links on April 11, 2016.
 I again expanded the review, fixed some misspellings and updated links on March 18, 2018.)

 Hollywood has long had a love affair with characters who become someone else, even if they had to change sexes.
 You can find parents becoming children and vice versa (“Freaky Friday” or “Like Father Like Son”) or find actors’ characters changing sex such as the recent Wayans brothers comedy “White Chicks” (click here for my review) or with a star playing the opposite sex, such as John Travolta in “Hairspray.”